theunissenlab/zebra-finch-memory-lesions/README.md

 ## Data

-Summaries of behavioral data and ephys data are located in BehavioralDataSummary.md and EphysDataSummary.md.
+Summaries of behavioral data and ephys data are located in [BehavioralDataSummary.md](BehavioralDataSummary.md) and [EphysDataSummary.md]( EphysDataSummary.md).

+Data directory should be placed in the top level of this project and can be downloaded from TBD

 ## Code

+This project implements functions for loading behavioral, lesion, and ephys data for our auditory memory project, as well as code for data analysis.

 ### Dependencies